Why the Thing That Built You Breaks You.

 Peltonen, T. (2018).
 ‘The Collapse of Nokia’s Mobile Phone Business.’
 In Towards Wise Management.
 Springer.

 You know the Nokia story.
 Everyone does.
-But the lesson everyone takes from it is the wrong one — and the right one is considerably more unsettling.
+But the lesson everyone takes from it is the wrong one.
+AND the right one is considerably more unsettling.

 It gets taught in business schools, cited in boardrooms, referenced in keynote presentations between slides about disruption and the need for agility.
 The facts are always the same.
 Nokia dominated the global mobile phone market through the late 1990s and early 2000s, holding close to 40 per cent of worldwide handset sales at its peak.
-Then Apple launched the iPhone in 2007.
-Nokia failed to respond.
-Its Symbian operating system was outdated.
-The company was too slow, too siloed, too committed to hardware in a world that had shifted decisively to software and ecosystems.
-Microsoft acquired the phone business in 2013 for €5.4 billion — a fraction of its former value.
-Lesson learned.
-Move on.

 The lesson, as it is usually delivered, is about innovation.
 About the danger of complacency.
 About what happens to market leaders who fail to see change coming.